Budget Dumpster presents The Fill Logo

 Primer, Paint and Drawer Pulls: Time to make your new DIY kitchen island shine with a fresh coat of paint and primer.
 For durable protection against stains and other kitchen-related damage, be sure to use a satin latex paint.
 Then, install your favorite metal drawer pulls.

-Mount Corbels: Corbels (pictured above) are pieces of metal, stone or wood that extend from the side of your cabinet to support the weight of an overhanging countertop.
+Mount Corbels: Corbels are pieces of metal, stone or wood that extend from the side of your cabinet to support the weight of an overhanging countertop.
 For granite overhangs, you can also use a steel support plate.
 Most overhangs longer than 9 inches require some kind of support to prevent them from cracking off.

 Install a Countertop: Your choice of countertop depends on the function of your island, your budget and your own personal tastes.
 Granite is popular due to its durability and moisture resistance, but it can be expensive – between $60 and $100 per square foot.
 Butcher block countertops are also gaining popularity but need regular cleaning to maintain them.
 Whatever material you choose, be sure to do a little research beforehand.